 Cockroach prevention – Most of us dislike having cockroaches loitering around in our homes.
 If you ask around, cockroach tends to top the list for most hated pest because of its food contamination risks and their phobia developed towards this pest.
 A survey was conducted to reveal 30% of the respondents struggle with cockroaches, and the remaining on ants and lizards.
 Hence, the majority of homeowners are diligent enough to take proactive DIY steps for cockroach prevention at home.

-Below are some familiar cockroach prevention methods we have tried that can go wrong!
+Familiar cockroach prevention methods that can go wrong

 How we admire our parents or siblings rolling up a magazine or newspaper and give a good one-time whack at the running cockroach and spot on!
 But have you experienced chasing around a small but fast-moving cockroach to no avail?
 The problem: You engaged in some exercise running around your home and exercising your arms, but the cockroach most likely will flee and hide comfortably at spaces either you can’t reach or can’t see them.

 Insecticide spray expires and couldn’t work at the critical time

 Do you know a cockroach is like a road-runner?
 They can run at 80 cm per second!
 Most homes would equip with basic cockroach repel tools such as pesticides to give the extra assurance in the event of a cockroach encounter.
 There are many ways that the spray can let you down.

 Leaking canister that is harmful to our health, nozzle couldn’t work, over-spraying that leaves behind residues and toxicity risks, such as allergies, respiratory problems and irritations.
 The problem: The ease of spraying at every corners and surfaces, thinking by covering the entire area with pesticide, you can get rid of cockroaches effectively.
 But the reality is, you may not be covering at the right location, attacking the root source instead, leaving these cockroaches to hide and breed at those hide-outs.